wso2/docs-mi/en/docs/reference/connectors/fhir-connector/fhir-connector-example.md

 1. `/create` : creates a new patient at FHIR server
 2. `/read` : retrieve information about the patient from FHIR server
-3. `/readSpecificResourceById`: map this to the scenario is it read patient by Id
+3. `/readSpecificResourceById`: read patient by Id
 4. `/update` : update patient information from FHIR server.
 5. `/delete` : remove added patient information from FHIR server.